pat-s/antergos_setup_guide/README.md

-**Last update: March 2018**
+**Last update: March 10 2018**

-This guide does not claim to be complete and only reflects my personal view on how to setup a working Arch Linux system tailored to data science, R and spatial analysis use.
+This guide does not claim to be complete.
+It reflects my view on how to setup a working Arch Linux system tailored towards data science, R and spatial analysis.
 If you have suggestions for modifications, please open an issue :duck:.
 Enjoy Linux! :kissing_smiling_eyes: